 Source of data: NSDCP 1589: Statistics on the distribution of physicians by region, specialist qualification, age and sex.

 General practitioner: provides personal, continuous, wide scale, long term basic health care service (health promotion, prevention and treatment diseases) in a given area.
 In addition to providing treatment and rehabilitation, he/she carries out regular screening, inspection of patients' health status, provides health information, refers patients to further examination by specialized institutions or hospital and certifies the ability to work.
-The service is provided basically for adults, but at settlements where no local paediatrician service is available he/she treats also children.
-(4/2000.
-(II.25.)

 Source of data: NSDCP 1021: Report on general practitioners' and family paediatricians' activities.